Skip to main content

 • Texture doesn't help with crust formation on meat or control when seasoning by hand.

 Kosher salt solves all of these problems, making it the default choice for chefs.
-In 6 years at Purple Café, I never saw table salt used on the line—only kosher salt for cooking and fine sea salt for the table.
+In professional kitchens, table salt is rarely used on the line—only kosher salt for cooking and fine sea salt for the table.

 Choosing the Right Kosher Salt Brand